Lesterpaintstheworld/aider/website/docs/unified-diffs.md

-You've probably ignored the line numbers in every diff you've seen, because the diffs usually still make sense without them. aider_nova tells GPT not to include line numbers, and just interprets each hunk from the unified diffs as a search and replace operation:
+You've probably ignored the line numbers in every diff you've seen, because the diffs usually still make sense without them. aider tells GPT not to include line numbers, and just interprets each hunk from the unified diffs as a search and replace operation: